raspberrypilearning/custom-pi-desktop/en/step_4.md

 ![screenshot](images/custom-taskbar-bottom.png)

-You can either leave the Taskbar at the bottom or move it back to the top depending on your preference.
+Depending on your preference, you can either leave the taskbar at the bottom, or move it back to the top.

-If you've never tried using the Taskbar at the top of the screen then give it a go and see if you prefer it.
+If you've never tried using the taskbar at the top of the screen, then try it and see if you prefer it.

 --- /task ---

-You can also change the background and text colours for the Taskbar.
+You can also change the background and text colours for the taskbar.

-The hex colour code for white is '#FFFFFF' which means the maximum amount of red, green and blue.
-Click OK and the Taskbar will update to use the new colour scheme.
+The hex colour code for white is **#FFFFFF**, which means the maximum amount of red, green, and blue.
+Click on **OK** and the taskbar will update to use the new colour scheme.

 --- task ---

-Open the Taskbar tab of Appearance settings and change the colour to 'C51A4A' (raspberry red).
+In **Appearance Settings**, open the **Taskbar** tab and change the colour to `C51A4A` (raspberry red).

 ![screenshot](images/custom-taskbar-raspberry.png)